kuzzleio/documentation/src/api/1/controller-auth/login/index.md

   * if a raw number is provided (not enclosed between quotes), then the expiration delay is in milliseconds.
 Example: `86400000`
   * if this value is a string, then its content is parsed by the [ms](https://www.npmjs.com/package/ms) library.
 Examples: `"6d"`, `"10h"`

----

-## Body properties

-Depending on the chosen authentication strategy, additional [credential arguments]({{ site_base_path }}guide/1/kuzzle-depth/authentication/#authentication) may be required.

-The API request example in this page provides the necessary arguments for the [`local` authentication plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local).

-Check the appropriate [authentication plugin]({{ site_base_path }}plugins/1/essentials/strategies/) documentation to get the list of additional arguments to provide.

----

 ## Response